MartaRybarczyk/DNASequencing/README.md

 ## Overview

-This is implementation of ant colony optimization algorithm applied to DNA sequencing problem by hybridization.
+The implementation of the ant colony optimization algorithm applied to DNA sequencing problem by hybridization.

 ## Setup
 Go to the main directory of the project.